 If you are a patient or would like to learn more about sexual health, the following resources are free for the public.
-This information is frequently updated to reflect the best practices in sexual health and discuss helpful products currently on the market.
+This information is frequently updated to reflect the best practices in sexual health and discuss products currently on the market.
 While we strive to provide up-to-date and accurate information on the products listed, please talk to your clinician/physician if you have allergies, sensitivities, or any other sexual health concerns.

-If you are a physician, visit the Physician’s Page for additional resources.
+If you are a physician/clinician, visit the Professionals’s page for additional resources.

 - Click here for a list of educational resources for children and adolescents.

 - Click here for a list of education resources for children and adolescents with disabilities.

 - Click here for helpful information on what to look for when purchasing a vibrator.